little flowers of faith

 Walls and climbing plants.

-I was attracted by the growth of the plant "against" the wall, how it "clothed" it in some ways, how it transformed a simple wall and changed it - just like the right accessory can change the way we look, just like a smile can make a world of difference for the mood of the day...
+I was attracted by the growth of the plant on the wall on the left, in winter, and how it "clothed" it in some ways, how naked and dried branches transformed a simple wall and changed it - just like the right accessory can change the way we look (just like a smile can make a world of difference for the mood of the day); vs a wall in the Spring in San Francisco and how Birds of Paradise, tips of Palm leaves and a long shadow can enrich this grey wall from plain to lovely and attractive.

 Copyright©2005-2023Michele Szekely